 In the Movies

-Taking the role of Kyle Reese, a resistance fighter from the future sent back in time to protect the Sarah Connor from a robotic killer, in James Cameron's low budget sci-fi film The Terminator, Michael became a cult star almost over night.
+Taking the role of Kyle Reese, a resistance fighter from the future sent back in time to protect the Sarah Connor from a robotic killer, in James Cameron's low budget sci-fi film The Terminator, Michael became a leading man almost over night after it became an unexpected hit.
 Following this up with a turn on popular 80's cop show Hill Street Blues and several made for TV movies, Biehn's star rose again even further in 1986 when he took the role of Corporal Dwayne Hicks in another Cameron sci-fi action film, this time in the high budget Aliens.
 This solidified Biehn's position as a major star and over the next few years he took the leading role in several other successful films and took part in ensemble casts again for Cameron's The Abyss and as the merciless Johnny Ringo in the western Tombstone.

-In 1999, Biehn took the role of GDI Commander Michael McNeil in the FMV secions of Command and Conquer: Tiberian Sun and while this was his first credited appearance in a video game, Biehn's image was famously used to portray that of Solid Snake on the cover of the original Metal Gear in 1987.
+In 1999, Biehn took the role of Michael McNeil in the FMV sections of Command and Conquer: Tiberian Sun and while this was his first credited appearance in a video game, Biehn's image was famously used to portray that of Solid Snake on the cover of the original Metal Gear in 1987.

 Biehn voiced Sgt.
 Rex "Power" Colt in the 80's throwback game Blood Dragon, a standalone DLC/Expansion campaign for Far Cry 3.